sheena-k/hrmodel/README.md

 ---
 ## Abstract:

-i) Developed a predictive model that classifies whether a person is looking for a job change or not. ii) Experimentation has been done with Logistic Regression, Decision Trees, Random Forests.
-Random Forest produced an optimal model with an accuracy of 88%. iii) Analyzed the importance of different features in predicting credit scores.
-This can provide insights into the factors which are most influential. iv) Deployed the trained model in a production environment for making predictions on new data.
+i) Developed a predictive model that classifies whether a person is looking for a job change or not. \n\n ii) Experimentation has been done with Logistic Regression, Decision Trees, Random Forests.
+Random Forest produced an optimal model with an accuracy of 88%.\n\n iii) Analyzed the importance of different features in predicting credit scores.
+This can provide insights into the factors which are most influential.\n\n iv) Deployed the trained model in a production environment for making predictions on new data.\n\n

 Supervised Machine Learning Techniques: Logistic Regression, Decision Tree, Random Forest.
 Model Deployment Platform: Python Flask, Code Space, Render.com.